Katun (community): Earliest katuns in records

 The earliest news about Vlach katuns can be found in the sources of Byzantine provenance, in the letters of Patriarch Nicholas to Emperor Alexius I Comnenus, at the very beginning of the 12th century.
 The first mentions of katuns in medieval Bosnia dates back from the 14th century and are related to the Burmazi (1300), Banjani (1319), Drobnjaci (1354), Predojevići (1356), Mirilovići (1366), Zlokruha (1367), Žurovići (1367), Ugarci (1368), Vlahovići (1368), Tomići (1369), Vragovići (1376), Plijeske (1377), Prijeraci (1377), Kresojevići (1379), Perutinići (1386), Hrabreni (1388), Kutlovići (1393) and Maleševci (1397).

 Stefan Uroš II mentions Albanian katuns in the region of Drenica between 1246-1255.
 Albanian and Vlach katuns are mentioned as being gifted to the Visoki Dečani monastery in 1330, and in Stefan Dušan's chrystobull of 1348 a total of 9 Albanian katuns are mentioned around the vicinity Prizren.

 Chieftains

 The elder was chosen from a family that stood out for his wealth and war reputation, and oftentimes, but not always, he would be able to pass the seniority to his descendants.
 He would govern the community during a movement or war, and would maintain close relation with other elders and representatives of other families.
 As the katun grew and organizationally developed, warrior petty nobility multiplied, and in feudal organisation would take a title of knez, who would often rule over 40 or 50 individual villages.
+The head of a katun was called 'prijs'.
 Family ties among the prominent individuals were important.
 The commander of the “warrior company” of the katun was usually the katun chieftain, the leader who would bear a specific title called katunar.
 His son or one of his close relatives (fraternity) would take his place when needed.